Learn more about dermal fillers aftercare, basic information about what exactly happens with your skin afterwards.

 How soon can I drink alcohol after having dermal filler injections?

-Although drinking alcohol won’t impact on the long-term results of having dermal fillers, it can increase the amount of bruising and swelling you may experience.
+Although drinking alcohol won’t impact on the long-term results of having dermal fillers, it can increase bruising and swelling.
 Consuming alcohol a day or two before or after a procedure could increase the likelihood of bruising and swelling in some patients.

 How soon after having dermal fillers can I fly?